sequinstream/sequin/README.md

 ### Strict ordering by message key

-Messages with the same key will always be delivered to a consumer's workers in order.
+Messages with the same key will always be delivered to a consumer's workers in order (by insertion time).

 If you've set `one-message-per-key=true` for a stream, then all message key conflicts are upserts.
 If a message has been delivered but not ack'd (is currently being worked), then delivery of the next message with that key will be withheld.
 When the `ack-wait-ms` expires or the message is ack'd/nack'd, the latest version of the message will be available for delivery.